quozl/vk2rrt/POWER.md

     * Maximum charge current 40 A,
     * Low voltage cutoff 11.1 V,
     * Low voltage reconnect 12.6 V,

+  calculations and review by James VK2LQZ,

     * Charge current at 180 W input with battery at 11.1 V; 16 A,
+    * Meets requirements,

 * Solar panel

     * Connected in series with existing panels,

+  calculations and review by James VK2LQZ,

+    * Is not required, there is three times the power now,

 ## Purchases recommended by James VK2LQZ